dotnet/roslyn/docs/features/source-generators.cookbook.md

 ### Generated class

-**User scenario:** As a generator author I want to be able to add a type to the compilation, that can be referenced by the users code.
+**User scenario:** As a generator author I want to be able to add a type to the compilation, that can be referenced by the user's code.

 **Solution:** Have the user write the code as if the type was already present.
 Generate the missing type based on information available in the compilation.